Principal Investigator

 Names and contact info of 2 academic references

-Students
+Graduate Students

 L.E.A.D.S. is looking for highly motivated students seeking to pursue a PhD in either emerging electrochemical systems for aircraft propulsion or aeroacoustics modeling of multi-rotor aircraft.
 Students should be willing to work in teams, mentor undergraduate students, engage in technical writing and oral presentations, and engage with their respective academic communities.
-Students with a background in Aerospace Engineering, Mechanical Engineering, Electrical Engineering, and Material Science are encouraged to apply.
-No prior experience is required, however, presentation of demonstrated competency (academic publication) in relevant research is highly encouraged.
+Students with a background in Aerospace Engineering, Mechanical Engineering, Electrical Engineering, and Materials Science are encouraged to apply.
+No prior experience is required; however, presentation of demonstrated competency (academic publication) in relevant research is highly encouraged.
 Interested students should contact Prof. Clarke.

 It is recommended that prospective PhD students apply to graduate fellowships since this will give you more flexibility throughout your Ph.D.
 For domestic students, the most common fellowships are the NSF GRFP and the NDSEG.
 For a broader list of fellowships, please see UIUC's page on graduate fellowships.